-Also available for comparable scholarship grants are the annual interest receipts from both the \$17,622 Seminary Trust Fund for Indigent Students, and the \$2,125 A. C. Haase Memorial Scholarship Fund.
+Also available for comparable scholarship grants is an \$1800 balance from a gift of the Martin Luther Educational Trust of Neenah, Wisconsin, and the annual interest receipts from the \$17,622 Seminary Trust Fund for Indigent Students, the \$2,125 A. C. Haase Memorial Scholarship Fund, and the Joseph L. Quamme Memorial Fund of \$5,000.
 These grants are awarded at the same time and in a similar manner.